Stuy486/ax_vid/README.txt

 After python is installed (and your shell profile is updated), you should be able to run pip, which will install the rest of the dependencies (in a command prompt in Windows, or terminal in OSX):
+> cd <path/to/ax_vid>
 > python3 -m pip install -r requirements.txt

-If it complains that python3 isn't a command, the "Update Shell Profile" script didn't work properly, and you need to add python to your PATH.
+If it complains that python3 isn't a command, either the "Update Shell Profile" script didn't work properly, and you need to add python to your PATH, or you need to use 'python' instead of 'python3'

 For sounds to be added to the video, you'll need ffmpeg installed: https://ffmpeg.org/download.html